You know the dangers of vaccines but aren’t sure how to go about it legally. You need to read this post, know your options, and get an exemption.

 There are some states that have vaccine requirements for employment, such as in a healthcare setting.
-These will typically have an exemption available, and defy equal employment opportunity guidelines if not allowed.
+These will typically have an exemption available and defy equal employment opportunity guidelines if not allowed.

-Eighteen states have philosophical vaccine exemptions, based on a parent’s philosophical viewpoint.
+Sixteen states have philosophical vaccine exemptions, based on a parent’s philosophical viewpoint.
 If you live in one of these states, this is definitely your best bet as you don’t need a religious affiliation or a physician to sign off.

-All but three states have religious exemptions.
+All but five states have religious exemptions.
 Use a religious exemption if your state does not have a philosophical exemptions or you have sincere religious beliefs against injecting animal DNA, aborted fetal DNA, or injecting the human body in general.
 Some states require you to prove your religious affiliation or get a clergy signature.

 A form may be required, or you may need to write your own religious exemption letter.
 When writing the letter, be as vague as possible so that any particular tenets you list cannot be argued.
 Check with your local groups or NVIC if you need more assistance.